JonrGull/JonrGull/README.md

 Just doing my best to keep up in this tech world.

-I'm currently working on fixing up Convertium and frontend masters!
+I'm currently working on fixing up Convertium and frontend mentor!

 I'm studying to improve my knowledge of TypeScript and React.